browserengineering/book/book/invalidation.md

 ```

 You can now edit the examples on this page in your browser---but
-each key stroke will take hundreds of milliseconds, making for a
+each key stroke will take more than a second, making for a
 frustrating editing experience.
 So let's work on speeding that up.

 ::: {.further}